With the number of mobile-based P2P payment users reaching 26 million in the USA alone, the industry is showing a picture of uncontested growth.

 2. How does peer to peer payments work in Venmo?

-P2P payment apps like Venmo or SquareCash allows users to send each other money from their mobile devices through the P2P payment.
-To make the transaction possible, they are giving the functionality to both – link their bank account/ card and keep the money in their in-app wallet.
+P2P payment apps like Venmo or SquareCash allow users to send each other money from their mobile devices through P2P payments.
+To make the best peer to peer money transfer possible, they are giving the functionality to both – link their bank account/ card and keep the money in their in-app wallet.

 3. How does Venmo make money?

-There are three ways through which Venmo primarily makes money –
+There are five ways through which Venmo primarily makes money –

 - Credit card payment charges